Motia Icon

 • Check the response: Look for status: 200 in logs

-• Check if emit() was called: Search logs for "emit"
+• Check if enqueue() was called: Search logs for "enqueue"

-• Check the topic name: Make sure it matches subscribes: ['topic']
+• Check the topic name: Make sure it matches the queue trigger topic

 Step not running?